AbdullahAlAnasSaimon/Interview-questions/README.md

 ### 1. What is Javascript?

-Javascript is a programming language that is used for converting static web pages to interactive and dynamic.
+Javascript is a programming language that is used for converting static web pages to interactive and dynamic web page.
+It's mainly use in the web development both frontend and server section.

 ### 2. What are JavaScript Data Types?

+Data types are classifications of data that determine the type of values that can be assigned to variables, passed as arguments, and returned by functions.

 There are two category of data type: **1.** Primitive data type, **2.** Non-primitive/Reference data type